 The University of Wisconsin Hospitals and Clinics is a premiere institution and was rated as one of the top 20 hospitals in the nation by the US World and News Report in 2019.
 In addition, we have been rated the best hospital in Wisconsin every year since 2012.
-Our residents also rotate through The American Center, Meriter Hospital and Northwestern Medicine’s Prentice Woman’s Hospital.
+Our residents also rotate through Meriter Hospital, Northwestern Medicine’s Prentice Woman’s Hospital, and UW Health at East Madison Hospital.
 These unique relationships allow us to expose our residents to challenging cases in all subspecialties of anesthesia and care for patients of all ages and diverse backgrounds.
 We offer residents who have particular interests the opportunity for involvement in projects ranging from administrative, global health missions, greening the ORs, quality improvement and research.
 Graduating from this program, our residents consistently say they are well prepared to enter any practice setting, whether it be continuing on to fellowship, entering an academic setting, entering private practice, or working for a rural or community-based anesthesia group.

 Our program admits 16 residents to each class, including the PGY1 clinical base year.
 The number of positions we offer in the NRMP match varies from year to year, but we typically offer 13 Categorical positions, 1-2 Advanced positions and 1-2 Reserved (PGY2) positions.
 Our department consists of Anesthesiologists, Residents, Anesthesia Assistants and Certified Registered Nurse Anesthetists that work in an atmosphere of inquiry, support and mutual respect.
 Our team-based model allows us to prioritize our resident’s education and provides them with an excellent balance between clinical service, academics and personal time.
 The average resident works 50 to 55 hours per week and is still able to achieve required case numbers anywhere from the 60th-95th percentile nationally.
 Our residents perform extremely well on their board exams, continue to secure fellowship positions at some of the most competitive programs nationally, and frequently attain their ideal job situation.